-He also saw Jesus as the fulfillment of the Law by personalizing all the positive hopes revealed in the Law and prophets (12:15-21, 22:41-46, 26:57-68); by being the sign to Israel that Jonah foreshadowed (12:38-41, 16:1-4); by re-instating God's word in Israel where the leaders had exalted tradition (15:1-20); and by superseding Moses and Elijah as God's spokesman to the world (17:1-8).
+He also saw Jesus as the fulfillment of the Law by personalizing all the positive hopes revealed in the Law and prophets (Matthew 12:15-21, 22:41-46, 26:57-68); by being the sign to Israel that Jonah foreshadowed (Matthew 12:38-41, 16:1-4); by re-instating God's word in Israel where the leaders had exalted tradition (Matthew 15:1-20); and by superseding Moses and Elijah as God's spokesman to the world (Matthew 17:1-8).

-In addition, Matthew saw Jesus as the fulfillment of the Law by emphasizing God's original purpose for marriage (19:1-12); by stressing self-denial, not obedience to rules, as the basis of discipleship (16:24-28, 19:16-26); and by accepting his personal death as the means by which He ultimately removed the Mosaic system (5:18, 16:21, 20:17-19).
+In addition, Matthew saw Jesus as the fulfillment of the Law by emphasizing God's original purpose for marriage (Matthew 19:1-12); by stressing self-denial, not obedience to rules, as the basis of discipleship (Matthew 16:24-28, 19:16-26); and by accepting his personal death as the means by which He ultimately removed the Mosaic system (Matthew 5:18, 16:21, 20:17-19).

 Finally, he saw Jesus as the fulfillment of the Law by predicting God's rejection of Israel while including Gentiles (Matthew 21:33-46); by proving he understood meanings in the Law the leaders missed (22:23-33); by assuming authority over all its human leaders (Matthew 23:1-39); and by overwhelming its limited authority by stressing His own universal authority (Matthew 28:18-20).